puppetlabs/puppetdb/documentation/api/query/v4/reports.markdown

 > **Note:** The v4 API is experimental and may change without notice.
 For stability, we recommend that you use the v3 API instead.

 ## `GET /v4/reports`

 ### URL Parameters

 * `query`: Optional.
 A JSON array of query predicates, in prefix notation (`["<OPERATOR>", "<FIELD>", "<VALUE>"]`).
 See the sections below for the supported operators and fields.
 For general info about queries, see [the page on query structure.][query]

+    If the `query` parameter is absent, PuppetDB will return all reports.

 ### Query Operators